mfractor/mfractor.github.io/docs/xamarin-forms/xaml-intellisense.md

-TODO: An overview of MFractors XAML intellisense integration.
+!!! quote "An overview of MFractors XAML code completion features."

 ## Introduction